TheSR007/cuet-cse-fest-devops-hackathon-preli/README.md

 # Hackathon Challenge

-Build a microservices-based simple e-commerce backend system using Docker and containerization best practices.
+Your challenge is to take this simple e-commerce backend and turn it into a fully containerized microservices setup using Docker and solid DevOps practices.

 ## Problem Statement

-You need to create a backend system with the following components:
+The backend setup consisting of:

-- A backend service that handles product management
+- A service for managing products
-- A gateway service that routes API requests
+- A gateway that forwards API requests
-- A database service for data persistence

 The system must be containerized, secure, optimized, and maintain data persistence across container restarts.